ay-lab/ChIPLine/README.md

 #######################

 ChIPLine is a pipeline to analysis ChIP-seq data, starting from input Fastq/BAM files and generating alignment summary, various quality statistics, peak calling, and BigWig formatted tracks ready for visualization in UCSC genome browser.
+It also performs IDR analysis between a set of peak files or even a set of BAM alignment files (in which case, peaks are estimated first) corresponding to a set of biological or technical ChIP-seq replicates.

 #######################